-Each lodge has multiple rooms.
-Each room in the lodge has two or more beds (may include a bunk or two).
-Shared bathroom.
+These lodges are a little farther from the main conference center area than Standard or Deluxe Lodges.
+Each lodge has multiple small rooms.
+Each room in the lodge has two or more beds (may include a bunk or two) and a bathroom.
+Basic furnishings and decor.
+No kitchen or dining or living areas.
 Make your own bed upon arrival.
-Basic furnishings and decor.

-Each lodge has multiple rooms.
-Each room in the lodge has one queen bed, one single bed or two daybeds, and one bathroom.
+Each lodge has multiple moderate-size rooms.
+Each room has one queen bed, one single bed or two daybeds, and one bathroom.
 Upgraded furnishings and decor.
+No kitchen or dining or living areas.
 Beds are premade upon arrival, linens changed once during conference.

-Six to eight rooms per building.
-Two queen beds and one bathroom per room.
-Upgraded furnishings and decor, spacious rooms.
+Six to eight spacious rooms per building.
+Each has two queen beds with pillow-top mattresses.
+Private bathroom.
+Upgraded furnishings and decor.
+No kitchen or dining or living areas.
 Beds are premade upon arrival, linens changed once during conference.

 Each dorm room has two single beds and a sink.
 Each floor of the dorm building has one or two shared bathrooms with showers.
 Dorms are up a steep hill from the main conference center.
 Recommended only for teens, young adults, and those in excellent shape who don’t mind the extra distance and steep climb.

-Each room will have one set of sheets, a blanket, and two pillows.
-Two sets of towels (no daily towel service).
+Each room will have one set of sheets, a blanket, and two pillows per bed.
+Two sets of towels per person (no daily towel service).
 Hand soap, plastic cups, toilet paper, and tissues provided—no other amenities.
-No kitchen or dining or living areas.
-No Internet.
+No internet.

 Interested in attending the Mount Hermon Christian Writers Conference, and need to go with “shared economy lodging,” but don’t know anyone to room with?
 Our Registration Team matches conferees who don’t indicate a roommate preference, based on time zone, age range, and lots of prayer.